neuefische/web-exercises/templates/empty/README.md

-# TITLE
+# New Empty Project

-This is the description.
+This project was created from the neue fische empty starter.